 We seek highly innovative approaches that may involve considerable scientific risk, but which may potentially lead to a breakthrough in a particular area, or to the development of new techniques, agents, methodologies, models, and applications that could have a major impact on cancer research and patient outcomes.
 It is expected that support via this program will lead to impactful publications, discoveries and targeted submission of subsequent extramural peer-reviewed grants seeking support from other sources.
-These will be the metrics of success for this grant award program.
+These will be the metrics of success for this grant award program, and regular followup with the investigators will be done to ensure progress.

 The application should be written in English and contain: